Understanding StableSwap (Curve)

 \(y = k / x\)

-This is what the Uniswap constant product formula curve looks like if x=10 and y=10:
+This is what the Uniswap constant product formula curve looks like when x=10 and y=10:

 With the Uniswap AMM, the pool auto-adjusts the price ensuring that there is always liquidity.